How is a Gas Fire Serviced?

 When it comes to servicing your gas appliances, most people focus on the boiler, mainly because this is the most used appliance in the home providing hot water as well as heating throughout the year.

-But it is easy to forget that other gas appliances, especially gas fires, also need to be checked for safety because if they become faulty, you can be affected with the same carbon monoxide poisoning as a faulty boiler.
+But it is easy to forget that other gas appliances also need to be checked for safety because if they become faulty, you can still be affected with the same carbon monoxide poisoning as with a faulty boiler.

 What is a gas fire service?

-A gas fire service is essentially a safety and maintenance check.
-It follows a process of checking the gas fire, its installation including pipework going to it, the location, the chimney that carries away the fumes, and a check of the safety controls.
-A gas fire service should be carried out once a year.
+A gas fire service is essentially a safety check that follows a systematic process of checking the installation including pipework going to it, its location, the completeness of the flue to carry away products of combustion, check of the safety controls, and how close combustible materials are to the fire.

 Gas Fire Service